lmullen/jsr/_source/issues/vol16/smith.markdown

 author-first: 'Samuel C.'
 author-last: Smith
 author-note: |
-    Samuel C. Smith is an associate professor of history at Liberty University.
+    Samuel C. Smith is an associate professor of History at Liberty University.
 book-reviewed: |
     Thomas J. Little, <em>The Origins of Southern Evangelicalism: Religious